-Daniel Morariu, Lucian N. Vintan, and Volker Tresp
+Daniel I. Morariu, Lucian N. Vintan, and Volker Tresp

 Abstract-Text categorization is the problem of classifying text documents into a set of predefined classes.
 After a preprocessing step, the documents are typically represented as large sparse vectors.
 When training classifiers on large collections of documents, both the time and memory restrictions can be quite prohibitive.
 This justifies the application of feature selection methods to reduce the dimensionality of the document-representation vector.
-In this paper, three feature selection methods are evaluated: Random Selection, Information Gain (IG) and Support Vector Machine feature selection (called SVM_FS).
-We show that the best results were obtained with SVM_FS method for a relatively small dimension of the feature vector.
-Also we present a novel method to better correlate SVM kernel's parameters (Polynomial or Gaussian kernel).
+In this paper, we present three feature selection methods: Information Gain, Support Vector Machine feature selection called (SVM_FS) and Genetic Algorithm with SVM (called GA_SVM).
+We show that the best results were obtained with GA_SVM method for a relatively small dimension of the feature vector.

-Keywords-Feature Selection, Learning with Kernels, Support Vector Machine, and Classification.
+Keywords-Feature Selection, Learning with Kernels, Support Vector Machine, Genetic Algorithm, and Classification.